jchonig/docker-postfix/README.md

 + [ ] Set up DKIM
 + [ ] Logging is to stdout, should it be to a log file with rotation?
++ [ ] How to maintain aliases and other database files?
 ...